kjolley/BIGSdb_documentation/rest.rst

 * last_updated [date] - Latest profile addition/modification date
   (ISO 8601 format).
 * profiles [array] - List of :ref:`URIs to defined profile records<db_schemes_scheme_id_profiles_profile_id>`.
+  Alternatively, if allele_ids_only is set to a non-zero value, the array will contain objects consisting of locus and allele_id keys for each allele.
 Pages are 100 records by default.
 Page size can be modified using the page_size parameter.
 * paging [object] - Some or all of the following:

   * previous - URI to previous page of results